deyvidholz/nestjs-jwt/README.md

 ## Documentation

-To generate the project documentation use `yarn doc`, it will generate the documentation usually on http://localhost:8080.
+The documentation offers two options: **Swagger** to inspect the API endpoints and **Compodoc** to inspect the application components.

+### Swagger

-After start the app, you can access `/swagger` route in order to use the playground which allows you to test the API routes manually.
+After start the app, access `/swagger` route in order to use the playground which allows manually tests in the API routes.
 It will also provide all the models and routes available in the application.

+### Compodoc

+To generate the project documentation use `yarn doc`, it will generate the documentation usually on http://localhost:8080, it contains the core of all the application components.

 ## TODO